-EPCOR will supply all maps and drawings required for locating the mainlines and manholes to be inspected.
-The Contractor will be responsible for locating and identifying the manholes and lines in the field.
-The Contractor shall advise EPCOR of buried or non-locatable manholes immediately through phone and email.
+EPCOR will supply all maps and drawings required for locating the mainlines and maintenance holes to be inspected.
+The Contractor will be responsible for locating and identifying the maintenance holes and lines in the field.
+The Contractor shall advise EPCOR of buried or non-locatable maintenance holes immediately through phone and email.
 Any discrepancies found on site should be noted and reported to EPCOR immediately.